 Due to the overwhelming amount of applicants, please give us 3-4 weeks after the application window closes to notify you of your status.

 Unfortunately, we do not offer housing and relocation assistance.
-Interns are expected to cover their own relocation, housing, and daily transportation.
+Interns and Trainees are expected to cover their own relocation, housing, and daily transportation.
 We can however offer suggestions and connect you with other interns looking for housing.
 Please contact [email protected] if you have any questions.

 In addition to your portfolio, we also place an emphasis on your resume: work experience, community involvement, and student leadership experience.
 With that in mind, keep your resume to one page, keep it organized and include any relevant experience.